-The risk of IVF includes multiple pregnancy (twins or more), ovulation hyperstimulation syndrome related to hormones given and possible increased risk of birth defects.
+The risks of IVF include multiple pregnancy (twins or more), ovulation hyperstimulation syndrome related to hormones given, and possible increased risk of birth defects.

 The cost of IVF varies on where you seek treatment but typically costs more than $10,000.